IMPORTANT INFO FOR OUR SUNDAY GATHERINGS:

 In the midst of fear and suffering, one of the first temptations is to doubt that God is in control.
-In seasons of sickness, suffering, and frankly the shadow of death, it is important to be reminded of the timeless truth of Scripture.
+In seasons of fear and suffering, it is important to be reminded of the timeless truth of Scripture.

 - We cannot add a single hour to our lives.
 (Matthew 6:27)